 Watch out Marvel, DC, and Image comics.
 The customers you’ve been taking for granted have found a new venue for spending their hard earned money.
 With a little luck, and a bit of business sense, the Comicsgate alliance could well shape the future of the comic book industry itself.

 The movement is thriving so much, a million dollars is nothing to scoff at, especially where the industry is at overall right now.
 It’s only going to keep moving as well.
-I’m coming out with my crowdfund for my comic Flying Sparks, the story of a hero and villain in love.
-If you want to suport comicsgate, support this because it’s got writing by me, a cover by Jon Malin and Brett R. Smith, and there’s stretch goals to include even more people.
+I’m coming out with my crowdfund for my comic The Ember War, the story of a hero and villain in love.
+If you want to support comicsgate, support this because it’s got writing by me, cover by Graham Nolan, and there’s stretch goals to include even more people.
 Check it out on IndieGoGo now!